tohwsw/aws-ecs-workshop-console/Lab3-BlueGreen-Deployment-with-CodeDeploy/readme.md

 Below are the high level steps for executing the cleanup.

+Go to ECS console to stop all running tasks and remove services.

 Go to ECS console to delete **EcsLabPublicCluster**

 Go to CloudFormation console to delete the **ecsworkshopstack** stack.
+This removes the VPC created.

 Remove the ecslab namespace in Cloud Map.